WixkedLuck/Baby-Registry-/README.md

 - To deploy to your ide type code.

 # Usage
-The purpose of this project is to make a functional webpage that links our baby registry's in one spot.
+The purpose of this project is to make a functional webpage that links our baby registries in one spot.
 Feel free to reach out to us if you have any problems!

 ![Project01-CafeZest](./images/image0.png)